suraz002/Walmart-Test/README.md

  'mvn test'.

  11. To execute the project type command - "mvn exec:java"
+ 12. Please refer the images  for build and test purpose.

  If You are using  Eclipse with Maven Plugin, just import as the maven project.
 POm will download all required files.